wolfrage76/chiaWalletMonitor/README.md

 # chiaWalletMonitor
-Get notifications when you get Chia XCH
+Get notifications when you get Chia XCH  -- Reach me at chia@ifhya.com

 Currently this only works in Windows but I will update it to work cross platform shortly.